deshpandekartik/Cassandra-type-Distributed-NoSQL-database/README.md

-# Cassendra-type-Distributed-NoSQL-database
+# Cassandra-type-Distributed-NoSQL-database
-A cassendra type Eventually Consistent Key-Value Store borrows most of its designs from Cassandra and some from Dynamo.
+A Cassandra type Eventually Consistent Key-Value Store borrows most of its designs from Cassandra and some from Dynamo.

 ## Requirenments